Reichenbach, Upper Palatinate: Religion

-Church life and customs
+Church and customs

 Numerous are the testimonies of former folk piety, in woods and fields to find.
 At some of them are still prayers and Masses celebrated, for example at the Marienplatz or at the so-called "Pfaffenstein."

 On 9 June 1949 was the so-called "cross-host" on a hill above the town doomed, which residents of Reichenbach, thanks to build, that the village in war threats spared.
 It bears the inscription "In this sign you will sing - for special thanks for protecting our village in danger of war" and was already established in 1946.
 Following the tradition there has been a cross 1914/1918 have confessed that during the period from 1939 to 1945 by fanatical groups was destroyed.

 Since 1998, loads a crossroads, the Sonnhofweg along to this prayer site leads believers to linger in prayer.
 The Cross stations were in loving detail work of residents and employees of the monastery of the Brothers of Mercy artistically designed.

 Marian devotion played in Reichenbach traditionally an important role.
 Persuade them, among other things Lourdesgrotte in the apse of the monastery church, which was inaugurated in 1895, and the mountain chapel in the street Pfister.
 The latter was built in 1935.
 The rock beside the chapel served the villagers during the Second World War as a protective bunker.

 Since 1998, invites a chapel in Kienleiten the faithful to prayer.
 It was from the family Gerhard Reisinger after a promise is built and the St. Catherine doomed.

 Not imagine from the church life were the Bittgänge, of community in which to weather and a good harvest was asked.
 On these occasions believers came from forest Erbach and Reichenbach to pray together.
 Reichenbach once attracted the forest after Erbach, another look at the forest after Erbacher Reichenbach, with them the faithful from praying Reichenbach went forward.

 A highlight of the church year was certainly the Corpus Christi festival, in the vernacular "Prangertag referred.
 The path along which the procession went, it was with so-called "pillory Perennials" (birch), reed grass and fresh pine green with scarves and flags decorated.
 In addition, figurines and pictures of saints up to the house walls attached.
 Two statues of Our Lady, also per a figure of Joseph and Jesus were decorated with flowers and girls in the procession supported.
 For "Prangertag" belonged to it that the "landlord" or "Haering" to the traditional sausage meal went.
 Even if the sausages on the menu today are nothing more extraordinary, this usage has to this day.